pingidentity/pingidentity-devops-getting-started/docs/get-started/getStartedWithGitRepo.md

         Enter `Ctrl+C` to exit the display.

-    1. Use either of these commands to display the status of the Docker containers in the stack:
+    1. To display the status of the Docker containers in the stack:

+       Choose from:

-      * `docker ps` (enter this at intervals)
+       * Enter `docker ps` (enter this at intervals).
-      * `watch "docker container ls --format 'table {{.Names}}\t{{.Status}}'"`
+       * Enter `watch "docker container ls --format 'table {{.Names}}\t{{.Status}}'"`.

-      Refer to the [Docker Compose Documentation](https://docs.docker.com/compose/) for more information.
+       For more information, see the [Docker Compose Documentation](https://docs.docker.com/compose/).

-1. Log in to the management consoles for the products:
+1. Sign on to the management consoles for the products.

     | Product | Connection Details |
     | --- | --- |